osg-htc/docs/docs/data/stashcache/install-cache.md

 and runs alongside the unauthenticated instance.
 You should make sure that the unauthenticated instance is functioning before setting up the authenticated instance.
 Before proceeding, make sure you have followed the [prerequisite steps](#installation-prerequisites-for-cache).

+### Add a service certificate

+The service will need a certificate to authenticate to StashCache origins.
+Do the following:

+1. Copy the host certificate to `/etc/grid-security/xrd/xrd{cert,key}.pem`
+1. Set the owner of the directory and contents `/etc/grid-security/xrd/` to `xrootd:xrootd`:

+        :::console
+        root@host # chown -R xrootd:xrootd /etc/grid-security/xrd/

 ### Add Authfile for authenticated cache